The case of El Salvador’s prison information system

 Documents (single file)

-- Documents with no history that allowed linking documents to people (record)
+Documents with no history that allowed linking documents to people (a record)

 Development began in June 2010 using Open Source technology, using PHP as programming language and MYSQL as a database manager; all of them gave us both technological (open source and 100% expansion capacity) and economic freedom since it did not tie us to required purchases or license updates.